ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-and-restrict.md

         ret
  ```

 As you can see, the compiler has enabled autovectorization for this algorithm and the output is identical to the hand-written function!
+Strictly speaking, you don't even need `restrict` in such a trivial loop as it will be autovectorized anyway when certain optimization levels are added to the compilation flags (`-O2` for clang, `-O3` for gcc).
+However, the use of restrict simplifies the code and generates SIMD code similar to the hand written version in `addvec_neon.c`.

 This is just a trivial example though and not all loops can be autovectorized that easily by the compiler.